thindil/steamsky/bin/doc/MODDING.md

 - Attribute `index`: index of faction (it can be number or text) and must be unique.
 At this moment this value is used to create bases during starting new game and to determine which ships are enemies or friends.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this faction.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this faction, default option), "remove" (remove this faction) or "update" (update selected faction).
 - Attribute `name`: name of factions displayed in game.
 Can be any text and unique.
 - Attribute `membername`: name of single mobile from this faction.
 Can be any